manuGil/lecture-notes/swc-notes/shell-notes.md

 done
 ```

 > The `-x` prints command traces before executing the command.
-Notice the `echo` doest have a value for `$filename`, the `filename` variable doesn't exits.
+Notice the `echo` command doesn't have a value for `$filename`, the `filename` variable doesn't exits.
 Bash is case sentitive.

 ### 9. EXERCISE [10 mins]